A passionate, hard-working guy who loves people, wine and nature

 A kid from a socialist republic without a father

-My story begins in Yugoslavia (1971) who at the time was and will stay socialist / communist regime for another twenty years until the independence of Slovenia in 1991.
-Not having a lot when I was a kid was a great school I guess.
+My story begins in Yugoslavia (1971 btw excellent wine vintage) who at the time was and will stay socialist / communist regime for another twenty years until the independence of Slovenia in 1991.
+Not having a lot when I was a kid was a great school for life.
 Nowadays with too many choices and buying too much stuff that we don’t actually need is not a good thing.
 I still remember how we were driving to Austria to buy coffee, chocolate, rice, bananas etc. as those things were not available in our shops.
 I still remember how we were not allowed to drive a car on certain days as there was an oil crisis.
-Those things made a big impact on me which is something I haven’t realized for a long time.
+Those things made a big impact on me which is something I haven’t realised for a long time.

 My mum and dad separated when I was two years old so I was actually raised by my wonderful and loving mother, a grandmother that always took care for all of us and our household and a grandfather who never took over the role of my father which I always appreciated.
 Not having a real father figure I wasn’t raised into a tough man who never cries and who talks about sports, cars etc. I somehow always better connected with girls and later with women and a lot of times even today I enjoy female company better.
 That made me quite a non-typical man.
 I take this as an opportunity and my unique strength rather than a minus 😉